-- Meet with one of our Doctors or Physician Extenders to discuss your BMR and Body Composition results and the importance of self-monitoring with calorie tracking and exercising to maintain and improve metabolism.
+- Meet with Dr. Peterson to discuss your BMR and Body Composition results and the importance of selfmonitoring with calorie tracking and exercising to maintain and improve metabolism.
 They will also address any medical conditions you have and what diagnostic testing you will require.
-You will also discuss any referral appointments needed such as Psychological Evaluation, Sleep Study, Cardiac testing, etc. You will also discuss scheduling either an EGD (Esophagogastroduodenoscopy) or TNE (Transnasal Endoscopy).
+You will also discuss any referral appointments needed such as Psychological Evaluation, Sleep Study, Cardiac testing, etc. You will also discuss the need for possible scheduling of either an EGD (Esophagogastroduodenoscopy) or TNE (Transnasal Endoscopy), however this is not necessary for all patients.
 This is performed to evaluate your esophagus, stomach and the first part of your small intestine prior to surgery.
 Start tracking your progress on the PWLC Baritastic app now!
-Use code 77952. - Visit with your Registered Dietitian as required by insurance. - At the conclusion of this visit you will be given information to access our Pre and Post Op video course curriculum.
+Use code 77952. - Visit with your Registered Dietitian as required by insurance. - Visit with your Psychiatrist or Psychologist as required by insurance. - At the conclusion of this visit you will be given information to access our Pre and Post Op video course curriculum.
 These courses walk you through everything you need to know about your bariatric surgery.
 From medications to what to expect the day of surgery.